-Equine Science introduces students to contemporary concepts, basic practices, and decisions necessary when managing horses through stages of their lives.
+Introduction to contemporary concepts, basic practices, and decisions necessary when managing horses through stages of their lives.

 Intro to Turf Grass Management

 An introductory course discussing the establishment and maintenance practices used on turfgrasses.
 Topics covered include classification of turfgrasses, plant characteristics, warm and cool season grasses, the role of soil in successful turf installation and maintenance, selection of a turfgrass for a site, and practices required for a healthy turf area including fertilization, mowing and irrigation.